khades/khades.github.io/rawsix-redo.md

 To create a character the player should complete the following steps.

-1. Distribute 13D between their five Attributes.
+1. Distribute 15D between their six Attributes.
 2. For each Attribute select a number of Tags.
 3. Select a character Perk
 4. Determine a character's Complications.